 This tent would be perfect for families with older kids who want their tent for some privacy.
-This would be a great addition to the CORE 9-Person model to provide extra sleeping space for a lone camper.
+This would be a great addition to the CORE 9-Person tent to provide extra sleeping space for a lone camper.

-- High ceiling
+- High hydrostatic head rating

 The first test for an instant tent is how quickly and easily it can be set up.
 This is the key function of an instant tent.

-The CORE 9-Person Instant Cabin Tent is very simple to set up and can be comfortably done within three minutes by two adults – potentially under 60 seconds according to CORE, although this might take some practice.
+The Core 9-Person Instant Cabin Tent is very simple to set up and can be comfortably done within three minutes by two adults – potentially under 60 seconds according to CORE, although this might take some practice.

 Camping doesn’t get much easier than that.
-This is great for inexperienced campers who want to pitch their tent with as little drama as possible.
+This is great for inexperienced campers who want to pitch their instant tent with as little drama as possible.

-They can also be a good option for families to consider, particularly single-parent families who are looking for an easier set-up.
+Instant tents can also be a good option for families to consider, particularly single-parent families who are looking for an easier set-up.